-The TrustThe Harbour Trust's Heritage inventory Registry will provide a description of the physical condition of the site, including all buildings and items.
-The detailed inventory sheets for each building, the association and uses, have been updated in the draft CMPCMPs.
+The Harbour Trust's Heritage Registry will provide a description of the physical condition of the site, including all buildings and items.
+The detailed inventory sheets for each building, the association and uses, are incorporated in the CMPs.

 Management Requirements and Goals